-The Industrial Maintenance Mechanics curriculum is designed to prepare students for entry-level employment as multi-skilled maintenance mechanics.
-Industrial maintenance mechanics are responsible for assembling, installing, and maintaining/repairing machinery used in the manufacturing process.
-Students receive basic instruction in a wide variety of areas including machinery installation, maintenance, and troubleshooting/repair; principles of hydraulics and pneumatics; hand and power tools and basic machining operations; fundamentals of piping and pipefitting; as well as industrial safety, math and measurement and Blue Print Reading.
-Students are encouraged to improve their skills in Applied Math, Reading, and Locating Information.
+Program Description: The Industrial Maintenance Trades curriculum is a Career Technical program designed to prepare students for entry-level employment as multi-skilled maintenance technicians.
+Industrial maintenance trade technicians are responsible for assembling, installing, maintaining and repairing machinery used in the manufacturing or industrial environment.
+Students receive basic instruction in a wide variety of areas including safety, machinery maintenance and troubleshooting service, blueprint reading, basic welding and cutting operations, basic machining operations, fundamentals of piping and hydro-testing, and fundamentals of industrial electricity.
+Industrial Maintenance Technology may be taught as a career certificate program